pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

     In the example above, some parameters in `spec.br` can be ignored, such as `logLevel`, `statusAddr`, `concurrency`, `rateLimit`, `checksum`, `timeAgo`, and `sendCredToTikv`.
 For more information about BR configuration, refer to [BR fields](backup-restore-overview.md#br-fields).

-    Since TiDB Operator v1.1.6, if you want to back up incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
+    Since TiDB Operator v1.1.6, if you want to back up data incrementally, you only need to specify the last backup timestamp `--lastbackupts` in `spec.br.options`.
 For the limitations of incremental backup, refer to [Use BR to Back up and Restore Data](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool#back-up-incremental-data).

     The above example backs up all data in the TiDB cluster to GCS.
 Some parameters in `spec.gcs` can be ignored, such as `location`, `objectAcl`, and `storageClass`.
 For more information about GCS configuration, refer to [GCS fields](backup-restore-overview.md#gcs-fields).